Licensed Professional Counselors

 Intuitive people are often empaths and HSPs, but they also have a strong inner knowing that can appear as a thought, feeling, or sensation in the body.
 These internal prompts can appear in dreams, as synchronicities, signs in nature, and psychic abilities.
 This might be as simple as thinking of a friend and all of a sudden they call you, to having a dream that shows you meeting a new friend and then you bump into this exact person at a coffee shop.
 Intuitives are often drawn to spiritual pursuits, divination tools, holistic healing, metaphysical practices, astrology, and more.

-Children that are born with extra abilities, such as telepathy, talking with spirits, moving objects, and clairvoyance rarely have the support system to understand their gifts and to help them learn how to feel confident and excited.
+Children who are born with extra abilities, such as telepathy, talking with spirits, moving objects, and clairvoyance rarely have the support system to understand their gifts and to help them learn how to feel confident and excited.
 Xandra was also born with these abilities and works with many psychic children to help them thrive and overcome the negative side effects of living in a world where they are not commonly understood.

-FAQs about working with a Boulder psychotherapist
+about working with a Boulder psychotherapist

 Have some questions about the therapeutic relationship and the technical details?
 Here are some FAQs: